vippsas/vipps-report-api/vipps-report-api-faq.md

 Joint settlement for multiple MSNs is supported, and may be relevant in cases such as:

 * You are changing the technical integration and getting a new MSN for this purpose, but you do not want to disrupt the settlement series
-* You are launching a Point of Sale system in a large number of distinct physical stores that should have different MSNs, but want to have combined settlements for these.
+* You are launching a Point of Sale system in many physical distinct stores that should have different MSNs, but want to have combined settlements for these.

 In practice, this feature is little used in a few pilot cases, and